NOTE: These rules were update on October 25th, 2017.

 - Levitation, teleportation, and things with wheels are not acceptable forms of transportation while at Naka-Kon.
 Wheelchairs are excluded from this rule.

 - Please, keep your outfits respectful of the convention space and the personal space of those around you.
 Props and cosplays should be under 7ft in length.
-Look before you turn —save a cosplay and a face!
+Look before you turn — save a cosplay and a face!
+If your cosplay involves wings , we ask that you keep the total wingspan under seven feet.

 Using signs as a part of a cosplay can be a great way to bring out the character in you!

 If you have any questions about the dress code and how it applies to your cosplay, please feel free to email AccessControl@Naka-Kon.com!
-We would be happy to let you know if your cosplay plans don’t match our requirements, so you don’t have to make any last-minute adjustments.
+We would be happy to let you know whether your cosplay plans match our requirements, so you don’t have to make any last-minute adjustments.